AfricArxiv/community-engagement/user-interview.md

 Did you experience any difficulties during the upload process?

-PLease provide links to your public profiles
+Please provide links to your public profiles
 - Twitter
 - ORCID
 - Linkedin